 - Attract new researchers of international reputation and proven ability.

 - Foster research, clinical translation, education and commercialization in the development of lifesaving and life-enhancing drugs.

-- In early 2016, Purdue pledged to invest more than $250 million in the life sciences over the next five years, including Purdue's recently announced Pillars of Excellence in the Life Sciences Initiative, aimed at enhancing Purdue's research and graduate education in the life sciences.
+- In early 2016, Purdue pledged to invest more than $250 million in the life sciences over the next five years, including Purdue's recently announced Pillars of Excellence in the Life Sciences Initiative, now called the Life Science Institutes, aimed at enhancing Purdue's research and graduate education in the life sciences.

 - The investment will enable high-impact faculty hires as well as dozens of new positions across six colleges, advanced instrumentation purchases and shared research facilities that enhance the life sciences.

-- This initative also established the Purdue Institute for Integrative Neuroscience and the Purdue Institute of Inflammation, Immunology and Infectious Disease.
+- This initiative also established the Purdue Institute for Integrative Neuroscience and the Purdue Institute of Inflammation, Immunology and Infectious Disease.

 - A partnership with Houston Methodist Hospital will facilitate clinical collaborations between Purdue drug makers and hospital clinical faculty to speed translation of drugs in the pipeline into human clinical trials.